Hussein-Mazaar/Customers-Segmentation/README.md

 The notebook focuses on how to perform customer segmentation, using a hands-on approach.
 It involves the application of hierarchical and flat clustering techniques for dividing customers into groups.
 It also features applying the Principal Components Analysis (PCA) to reduce the dimensionality of the problem, as well as combining PCA and K-means for an even more professional customer segmentation.

 The dataset has 2000 obervations and 7 features.
 We applied some techniques to understand data and checked missing values and data types.
 The final pre-processing technique we applied to the dataset is standardization.
+Standardization scales, or shifts, the values for each numerical feature in your dataset so that the features have a mean of 0 and standard deviation of 1

 ## K-means: Expectation–Maximization
+Conventional k-means requires only a few steps.
+The first step is to randomly select k centroids, where k is equal to the number of clusters you choose.
+Centroids are data points representing the center of a cluster.
 Expectation–maximization (E–M) is a powerful algorithm that comes up in a variety of contexts within data science. k-means is a particularly simple and easy-to-understand application of the algorithm, and we will walk through it briefly here.
 In short, the expectation–maximization approach here consists of the following procedure:

 1. Guess some cluster centers